SpotiScryers/SpotiScry/README.md

 - track_id: The spotify ID for the track
 - danceability: A value of 0 - 1 that represents a combination of tempo, rhythm stability, beat strength, and overall regularity
 - energy: A value of 0 - 1 that represents a perceptual measure of intensity and activity.
 The faster, louder, noisier a track is the higher the energy
-- key: The estimated overall key of the track
+- key: The estimated overall key of the track, integers map to pitches using standard Pitch Class notation.
+If no key was detected, value is -1.
     - 0 = C
     - 1 = C#
     - 2 = D